formkit/docs-content/advanced/custom-inputs.md

 ## Examples

-Below are some custom input examples.
+Below are some examples of custom inputs.
 They are not intended to be comprehensive or production ready, but rather illustrate some custom input features.

 ### Simple text input